AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 Example: Slicing With Explicit Indexes
 ----------------------------------------

-* Imagine a requirement to have a name with two parts: first and last
+* Imagine a requirement to have a ISO date

+  - Year, month, and day with a specific format

 .. code:: Ada